splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-nodejs-k8s.rst

 Learn more
 ===========================================================================

-* For more information about using the Kubernetes Operator to instrument applications, see :ref:`auto-instrumentation-operator`.
 * To learn more about how Zero Config Auto Instrumentation works in Splunk Observability Cloud, see :new-page:`more detailed documentation in GitHub <https://github.com/signalfx/splunk-otel-collector-chart/blob/main/docs/auto-instrumentation-install.md#how-does-auto-instrumentation-work>`.
 * Refer to :new-page:`the operator pattern in the Kubernetes documentation <https://kubernetes.io/docs/concepts/extend-kubernetes/operator/>` for more information.